 The Chair may be assisted by the Support Team.

 The Chair shall form a Management Team, including the Vice Chair and Support Team, in order to assist in discharging his duties.

+The Chair may invite subject matter experts or observers to the meeting.

 Recognizing the need to balance the requirement of rapid specification development with the limited resources of delegates, the Chair should encourage a minimum number of meetings, especially parallel meetings, and maximize the use of electronic means to advance the work.

-In performing TSG tasks, the Chair shall maintain strict impartiality and act in the interest of oneM2M.
+In performing TP tasks, the Chair shall maintain strict impartiality and act in the interest of oneM2M.

-TP and TWG Chair and Vice Chair dismissal
+TP and WG Chair and Vice Chair dismissal

-A secret ballot shall be taken for the proposal to dismiss a TSG or TWG Chair or Vice Chair because of a failure to effectively perform their duties, if requested by 30% of the TP or TWG membership list.
-71% of the votes cast are required to recommend dismissal.
+A secret ballot shall be taken for the proposal to dismiss a TP or WG Chair or Vice Chair because of a failure to effectively perform their duties, if requested by 30% of the TP or WG membership list.
+71% of the votes cast , and the number of votes cast is more than 50% of the “voting list” (Members on the quorum list and present in the TP meeting) are required to recommend dismissal.

-The SC shall dismiss a Chair or Vice Chair on the proposal of the TSG.
+The SC shall dismiss a Chair or Vice Chair of the TP on the proposal of the TP.

+The TP shall dismiss a Chair of Vice Chair of a WG on the proposal of the WG or resolution at the TP.

 TP and WG decision-making

-Technical Plenary and TWGs shall endeavour to reach consensus on all issues, including decisions on Technical Specifications and Technical Reports.
+Technical Plenary and WGs shall endeavor to reach consensus on all issues, including decisions on Technical Specifications and Technical Reports.
 Informal methods of reaching consensus are encouraged (e.g., a show of hands).
 If consensus cannot be achieved, the Chair can decide to take a vote.
-A vote may be conducted during a TP or TWG meeting or by correspondence.
+A vote may be conducted during a TP or WG meeting or by correspondence.

-A proposal shall be deemed approved if 71% of the votes cast are in favour.
+A proposal shall be deemed approved if 71% of the votes cast are in favor, and the number of votes cast is more than 50% of the “voting list”.
 Abstentions or failure to submit a vote shall not be included in determining the number of votes cast.

-It is the responsibility of the Chair to ensure that questions to be voted upon are phrased in a positive yes/no manner, with 71% required to approve the question.
-Questions should not be phrased as the TSG shall not do something.
-Examples of appropriate questions are; Shall the TSG approve the Specification and send it to the SDOs?
+It is the responsibility of the Chair to ensure that questions to be voted upon are phrased in a positive yes/no manner, with 71% required, and the number of votes cast is more than 50% of the “voting list” to approve the question.
+Questions should be phrased to precipitate a decision.
+Examples of appropriate questions are; Shall the TP approve the Specification and send it to the Partners?
 Shall the liaison be approved?
 Shall the new WI be approved?
 Shall the existing WI be stopped?
 If the issue is to choose option A or B, the question should be split into two questions, with the Chair selecting the order.
-First, shall the TSG take option A as the way forward?
-If this question fails the second question is, shall the TSG take option B as the way forward?
+First, shall we take option A as the way forward?
+If this question fails the second question is, shall we take option B as the way forward?

 Contributions on which decisions will be based should be made available in good time before each meeting.
 Technical Plenary may establish informal guidelines for dealing with late contributions.